Mama June Shannon Backslides On 328-Pound Weight Loss After Gastric Sleeve

 Mama June Shannon admits she has packed on a few pounds almost two years after getting gastric-sleeve weight-loss surgery, which helped her shed 328 pounds.

-On the season 2 trailer of her reality TV show From Not to Hot, Shannon confesses she has regained some of the weight as she struggles to squeeze into a dress (video below).
+On the Season 2 trailer of her reality TV show From Not to Hot, Shannon confesses she has regained some of the weight as she struggles to squeeze into a dress (video below).

 Mama June slimmed down from 460 pounds to 132 pounds after undergoing gastric-sleeve surgery in 2016.
 The mom of four kept the weight off for almost a year before backsliding a bit recently.